Skip to main content

 Year three: Sandwich year

-In Year Three, you will commence salaried employment, working as a Mathematician or Statistician at an organisation in the UK or Europe.
+In Year Three you will commence salaried employment, working as a Mathematician or Statistician at a professional organisation in the UK or Europe.
+The placement can be undertaken with a wide range of providers across industry including many in the financial services, the pharmaceutical industry, and government.

 Module titleModule codeCredits